Notes on Judges 16, verses 4-15

 (Holts Summit, MO)

-Judges 16:4, KJV: And it came to pass afterward, that he loved a woman in the valley of Sorek, whose name (was) Delilah. then shall I be weak, and be as another man.
+Judges 16:4, KJV: And it came to pass afterward, that he loved a woman in the valley of Sorek, whose name (was) Delilah.

 This happened after the encounter with the harlot of Gaza as mentioned above.
 The text does not say when this happened but does give the woman’s name, Delilah.
 Her nationality is not given so she may not have been a native-born Philistine woman.
 The valley of Sorek is only mentioned in this one verse.
 The location is uncertain but was probably close to the border between Israel and the Philistines’ land.